Visiting Alaska? Well…you can’t miss the scenic drive from Anchorage to Seward.

 1. Flattop Mountain Trail

-On the AllTrails app, this hike is rated ‘Easy’ and we’re living proof to say it’s anything but easy.
+On the AllTrails app, this hike is rated ‘Easy’, but we’re living proof to say it’s anything but easy!
 Granted we are amateur hikers.

 This is a popular hike that most tourists do when they’re in Anchorage.
-If you make it to the top, you are rewarded with stunning 360 views of Turnagain Arm, Chugach Mountains and maybe even spot Denali.
-Some days you’ll also watch the paragliders take off from the top too.
+If you make it to the top, you are rewarded with stunning 360-degree views of Turnagain Arm and the Chugach Mountains and you might even spot Denali.
+Some days you’ll also get to see paragliders take off from the top.

 When you’re doing your drive from Anchorage to Seward, you might not want to hike for 1 hour and 30 minutes up a mountain but…

-…you might want to take the small trails that still have stunning views.
-There is a viewpoint that only takes about 15 minutes to walk up to and it’s worth it!
+…there are some alternative options!
+You could take the small trails which are shorter and easier and still have stunning views.
+There is a viewpoint that only takes about 15 minutes to walk up and it’s worth it!
 You might even get to spot some moose (like we did)!

 Flattop Mountain is the first stop on your drive from Anchorage to Seward, only a couple miles from downtown Anchorage.